 The Oglebay Winter Festival of Lights covers more than 300 acres over a 6-mile drive throughout the Oglebay Resort.
 Ninety displays and over 1 million lights are featured in this celebration, and the entire event has been fully converted to use energy-efficient, brilliant LED.

-Original display favorites in the Oglebay Winter Festival of Lights include the animated Snowflake Tunnel, a Candy Cane Wreath, The Twelve Days of Christmas, the massive Polyhedron Star, and Willard the Snowman, named for the TV weatherman Willard Scott who 'turned on' the lights in 1986.
-Directional Snoopy characters help guide visitors through the 6-mile tour.
+Original display favorites in the Oglebay Winter Festival of Lights include the animated Snowflake Tunnel, a Candy Cane Wreath, The Twelve Days of Christmas, the massive Polyhedron Star, and Willard the Snowman, named for the TV weatherman Willard Scott who 'turned on' the lights at the inaugural festival in 1986.
+Directional Snoopy characters help guide visitors through the tour.

-After driving through the six-mile display, be sure to check out the life-size Nativity scene and its surrounding Christmas Tree Garden, as well as the elaborate holiday decorations at the Mansion Museum and Wilson Lodge.
+After driving through the display, there is also a life-size Nativity scene and Christmas Tree Garden on the premises that you can visit, as well as the elaborate holiday decorations at the Mansion Museum and Wilson Lodge.